Looking for the best running harness for large dogs?

-You don’t want your harness to be uncomfortably tight on your dog, but equally, you don’t want something too loose that could potentially allow them to slip out into oncoming traffic if you walk your dog in an urban area.
+You don’t want your harness to be uncomfortably tight on your dog.
+But equally, you don’t want something too loose that could potentially allow them to slip out into oncoming traffic if you walk your dog in an urban area.

-Most companies clearly display the sizing and which breeds will fit each harness, although ideally you should look for one that’s also adjustable to allow for the best fit as your dog grows.
+Most companies clearly display the sizing and which breeds will fit each harness, although ideally, you should look for one that’s also adjustable to allow for the best fit as your dog grows.

-To decide which size your dog needs, you’ll need to measure the girth of the largest part of your dog’s rib cage.
+To decide which running harness size your dog needs, you’ll need to measure the girth of the largest part of your dog’s rib cage.
 Once you have this you’ll need to find a corresponding fit from the size guide provided by most companies.

 A helpful tip is to ensure the harness doesn’t ride up into the dog’s throat, but also ensure any straps going across the torso have plenty of clearance between the dog’s leg and the torso.

 Then comes the design of the harness itself.
-Would an upside down T-shape design that fits securely across the front, or one which slips over the neck securing more of the torso be more appropriate?
+Would an upside-down T-shape design that fits securely across the front, or one which slips over the neck securing more of the torso be more appropriate?

 This may depend on how your dog is on a lead such as do they pull, and how difficult they are to control, as well as the size and weight of the dog.

-Not only do you want your dog to be comfortable and have their weight distributed so you can control them, you also want to make sure they won’t choke or become injured from using the harness; therefore, fit is very important.
+Not only do you want your dog to be comfortable and have their weight distributed so you can control them, but you also want to make sure they won’t choke or become injured from using the harness; therefore, fit is very important.